FinalFrontierPlus/civ4ffplus/README.txt

 Final Frontier Plus is as "open source" as a mod of a proprietary video game can get.
 In a nutshell that means you are welcome to use any assets (code, art, etc.) created by Final Frontier Plus contributors in other Civilization IV mods (or elsewhere, should you really want to).
+But we cannot, of course, relicense any of the proprietary Final Frontier content shipped with Civilization IV, or Civilization IV itself.

 Firaxis and 2K own Civilization 4.